SuessLabs/VsLinuxDebug/readme.md

 # [Remote Debuger](https://github.com/SuessLabs/RemoteDebug.git)

-Remotely deploy and debug your C# apps onto your Raspberry Pi over the network.
+Remotely deploy and debug your .NET C# apps via SSH using Visual Studio.

+> WARNING: This is a work in progress!

+Visual Studio's "attach to process via SSH" is cute, but it lacks deployment and automatic attaching.
+This project aims to allow you to do just that when programming for your Linux VM or Raspberry Pi over the network.

 ## To Do